YaleDHLab/neural-neighbors/README.md

+# Note: This repository has been archived
+This project was developed under a previous phase of the Yale Digital Humanities Lab.
+Now a part of Yale Library’s Computational Methods and Data department, the Lab no longer includes this project in its scope of work.
+As such, it will receive no further updates.

 # TSNE Image Browser

 This repository hosts source code used to create a similar image browser.
 Users can mouse over images to identify similar images, or click on images to read more information about the particular photograph.